IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing_netl.rst

 * scaled_param - the value of the system's process parameter
 * reference_param - the value of the reference system's process parameter
 * alpha - scaling exponent
+* number_parallel_trains - the number of parallel units used to split the system (defaults to 1)

 .. note:: The capital cost scaling equation can be applied to any capital cost stage.
 In the power plant costing library it is applied to the bare erected cost, while in the sCO2 library it is applied to the equipment cost.